asther0/wspp-cli-puppeteer/data/README.md

 # data/

-Put your CSV files here for bulk sending.
+Put your files here for bulk sending.

 ## Quick start